Powysland Museum |

 In 1990 the collection moved to a former warehouse on the Montgomery Canal, which had been extensively but carefully renovated so as to retain its character whilst providing a secure and comfortable environment for the collection and visitors alike.
 In 1993 the museum won the Gulbenkian Award for most improved museum in a rural area.

-and development of life in Montgomeryshire from the earliest prehistoric settlers to the 20th century population.
+The groundfloor displays illustrate the history and development of life in Montgomeryshire from the earliest prehistoric settlers to the 20th century population.
 In the entrance hall to the museum the visitor is reminded of the initial purpose of the building as a warehouse.
 There is an exhibition of agricultural tools, stock-farming implements and dairying equipment, which reflects the fundamental part played by farming in the growth of the economy and society of the area since the very earliest times.

 Also on show are collections depicting the development of the canal and the railway systems which have similarly had a tremendous effect on the character of the county.
 The second room on the ground floor has changing exhibitions.